igmmgi/EegFun.jl/docs/src/demos/plot_topography.md

 This demo demonstrates creating topographic scalp maps to visualize the spatial distribution of EEG activity at specific time points.

-This demo demonstrates creating topographic scalp maps to visualize the spatial distribution of EEG activity at specific time points.

 ### What are Topographic Maps?

 Topographic maps (topoplots) show the spatial distribution of electrical activity across the scalp: